jordanvolz/lolpop/docs/src/base_data_checker.md

 ## Overview

-A `data_checker` is a component that takes a dataset and runs some analysis on that data.
-This is intended to provide the ability to profile data or provide [EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis) capabilities in a workflow.
+A `data_checker` is a component that takes a dataset and runs some data checks on that data.
+These data checks are typically concerned with things like data quality and data integrity.

 ## Attributes